Royalty -- How the Awards Process Works

-- Please (PLEASE) check to see if the person you wish to give an award or recognition to has already got one.
+Please (PLEASE) check to see if the person you wish to give an award or recognition to has already

-By going to the awards list and looking for the individual, you can see if the award recipient has
+got one.
+By going to the awards list and looking for the individual, you can see if the

 that are given multiple times (such as Queen's Cyphers), but those are actually special cases.

 If the award You wish to give is one that grants an Award of Arms, please

 check to see if the recipient already has an Award of Arms (AA or AoA).
 The awards this